-Well-suited improvements consisting of the ranch headquarters buildings, owner’s home, guest cabins and hunting lodge provide comfortable accommodations without being overdone.
-Extensive equestrian facilities are complemented by livestock operation support buildings and quality fencing.
-Private bridges over the river link to an excellent network of interior roads and trails to access all the various activity destinations throughout the ranch.
+Well-suited improvements for owners and guests provide comfortable accommodations without being overdone.
+Extensive equestrian facilities are complemented by livestock operation support buildings and private bridges over the river link to a comprehensive network of interior roads and trails.
 Thoughtfully assembled by current ownership through a series of private and public land acquisitions, the Motherwell has benefited from enduring stewardship that is now in its fourth decade.
 Additionally, there are no conservation easements on the ranch, leaving it unrestricted and preserving that option for the next owner.

 Just the Facts